River Nidd: Etymology

 The etymology of the name remains unknown but the name is either Celtic or Pre-Celtic (as with most rivers in Western Europe).
 A derivation from Celtic meaning brilliant or shining has been suggested (as in Old Irish níamda), as has a link to the older Indo-European root *-nedi, simply meaning river.

-The Nidd likely shares this etymology with the river and town of Neath (Welsh Nedd) in South Wales and the town of Stratton in Cornwall (originally named Strat-Neth), and with many other rivers across Europe, such as the Nete in Belgium, the Nied in France, the Nethe, Nidda and Nidder in Germany, and the Nida in Poland.
+The Nidd likely shares this etymology with the river and town of Neath (Welsh Nedd) in South Wales and the town of Stratton in Cornwall (originally named Strat-Neth), and with many other rivers across Europe, such as the Nete in Belgium, the Nied in France, Neda in Galicia (NW Spain), the Nethe, Nidda and Nidder in Germany, and the Nida in Poland.

 Leisure

 Along the river valley can be found the Nidderdale Museum, which is located in Pateley Bridge, and features sections about the traditional agriculture, industries, religion, transport and costume of Nidderdale.

 Lower down the river is the town of Knaresborough, which is home to Knaresborough Castle and Knaresborough Museum.

-There are many way-marked walking routes throughout the river valley, including the Nidderdale Way, a 53-mile circular walk whose usual starting point is Ripley.
+There are many way-marked walking routes throughout the river valley, including the Nidderdale Way, a 55-mile circular walk whose usual starting point is Ripley.